vincemic/cv/README.md

     - Administration Portal - Internal business workflow tool for processing provider supplied corrections
     - Gap Correction Widget - Specialized web component designed to work within the provider portal to enable providers to submit corrections and supporting evidence

   - **Azure DevOps**: I transitioned Independent Health from Rally to Team Foundation Server over a decade ago.
 Since then, I have helped the organization become more agile and adopt CI/CD/CT and SSDLC practices.
-I helped them to move from Team Foundation Server to Azure DevOps Services when it became available.
+I helped them move from Team Foundation Server to Azure DevOps Services when it became available.
 I personally helped many teams transition their source code to Azure Repos and configure pipelines for automated building and deployment to on-premise and cloud environments.
-I also developed customized integrations for OpenText ALM that enables Azure pipelines to call automated regression tests in ALM.
+I also developed customized integrations for OpenText ALM that enables Azure pipelines call automated regression tests in ALM.

     - I created a video to promote Azure DevOps and explain how Azure DevOps works in an ITSM organization to help the organization meet SAFe and COBIT control objectives [ITSM Integration](https://youtu.be/OLR6cn0Db3s)